 In an effort to calm their nerves and show them there was nothing to worry about, I told the good lady to go back and get Aunt Millie's present and anything else she wanted.
 She would never see that house again.
 She wanted to go desperately, but she gave way to the others.

 I blew my whistle and we were off.
 The sea of rebels which we had parted for a few brief moments closed in again, engulfing the house.
 Half-way back we stopped to engage some snipers and the Colonel opened fire on the Congolese Army by mistake.

 'Hold it Colonel,' I screamed, 'that's our side!
 That's the Congolese Army – furthermore, dammit, you're doing what I've always wanted to do!'

 Clingerman delivered the party to the aerodrome and four hours later they were in Leopoldville.
 Unquote.

-Go to our Order Form for some of Mike Hoare's books, and Chris Hoare's 'Mad Mike' Hoare: The Legend.
-Or send your postal address, postal code and tel or cell number to firstname.lastname@example.org for a quote.
+Go to our Order Form to enquire about a 'leatherbound' copy of Chris Hoare's 'Mad Mike' Hoare: The Legend.
+Or send your postal address, postal code and tel or cell number to email@example.com for a quote.